dmitrypol/dmitrypol.github.io/_posts/2017-03-27-redis-cache-pregen.md

 ### Basic caching

-Here is how it can be implemented with [Ruby on Rails](http://guides.rubyonrails.org/caching_with_rails.html)
+Here is how it can be implemented with [Ruby on Rails](http://guides.rubyonrails.org/caching_with_rails.html) but there are similar patterns in other frameworks.

 {% highlight ruby %}
 class Article